 THE CONTRACT SAYS WHAT?

-For the first time in 20 years, my snowdrops poked their little green shoots through the cold soil in late December.
-But with the arrival of Winter Storm Paul Newman this past weekend, they are buried under 8 inches of snow.
+Somewhat to my surprise, my snowdrops poked their little green shoots through the cold soil two weeks ago.
+But with the arrival of snow this past weekend, they are buried under several inches of white stuff.
 Which is good, because they are not usually seen until the second week of February, here in the Great Lakes Basin just 30 miles south of the Canadian border.

-Landscaper Superior Property Management Services, Inc., had been hired by the Waterbury Homeowners Association to landscape and maintain the grounds at beautiful Shanty Acres.
+So I walk my dog on a cold day.
+Who cares?
+Landscaper Superior Property Management Services, Inc., sure did when Colleen Hill decided to do that.
+Utah-based Superior had been hired by the Waterbury Homeowners Association to landscape and maintain the grounds at beautiful Shanty Acres.
 The parties had a standard contract, one that – among other things – called for Superior to mow the grass weekly and edge bi-weekly “throughout the normal growing season.”
 Elsewhere, the contract directs the landscapers to “trim . . . small and lower branches” on trees.

-Then one cold, spring day, condominium resident Colleen Hill ventured outside to walk her dog.
+Then condominium resident Colleen Hill ventured outside to walk her dog one cold day.
 When she followed the cavorting canine onto the lawn, she tripped over a basal shoot growing from a tree root, fell, and hurt herself.
 She sued both Superior and the Association, claiming that Superior owed her a duty of care because of what it agreed to do in the contract.
 Superior, she alleged, was negligent in not trimming the basal shoots.

 But how could Superior owe Colleen Hill a duty?
 Its contract was with the Association, and the Association thought Superior had done a fine job.
 True, Superior prided itself on doing more than the contract called for, but that was what a good landscaper did.
 Thus, Superior’s crews normally trimmed basal roots … but if Colleen’s complaint was to be believed, it appears Superior’s workers may have overlooked the shoots that proved a snare to her feet.